vzool/docs/api/reference.md

 #### Create Comment

-Create a new comment, whish needs to be related to a collection/item.
+Create a new comment, which needs to be related to a collection/item.

 ```http
 POST /activity/comment